FreeNAS Mini SATA ports

 SATA_0 blue SATA cable -- plugged in

-#8 Updated by Alison Chaiken almost 3 years ago
+#8 Updated by Alison Chaiken over 3 years ago

 I decided to recable the system as unanimously suggested by ruffians hanging out in #freenas.